YashashMallesh/Scribbler/README.md

 ## License
 Scribbler is released under the MIT License, granting you the freedom to use, modify, and distribute the code.

-## Contact
-Got questions or feedback?
-Reach out to us at aishwaryatomer@gmail.com.